Min-eralwater/Projects/README.md

 # Hi there!
 Overview of what you will find here -

-1. Fashion MINST Classification Comparison: As this is a group project, I worked largely on the unsupervised learning sections of the project (MLP and Le-net5.
-Also helped with our modified version of Le-net5, Jo-net5)
+1. Fashion MINST Classification Comparison: As this is a group project, I worked largely on the unsupervised learning sections of the project, MLP and Le-net5.
+(Also helped with our modified version of Le-net5, Jo-net5)

 2. Exploring the Naive Bayes vs SVM classification approach for sentiment analysis in social media context